ajailani4/sosyal-android/README.md

 ## Features
 1. Login and register
-2. Read, upload, and edit a post
+2. View, upload, and edit a post
-3. Read and upload a comment
+3. View and upload a comment
 4. Profile

 # Preview